Want to learn how to use Google Analytics with your Google Ads account?

 - Track any WordPress form plugin using the MonsterInsights Forms Addon

-- Enable referral tracking to find out where your site visitors are coming from and whether you AdWords campaigns are worth it
+- Enable referral tracking to find out where your site visitors are coming from and whether your ad campaigns are worth it

 And that’s it!

-You now know how to use Google Analytics with AdWords so you can maximize your advertisement efforts and convert more site visitors into customers.
-For ways to optimize your AdWords click-through rates you might want to check out these Adwords optimization strategies.
+You now know how to use Google Analytics with Google Ads, so you can maximize your advertisement efforts and convert more site visitors into customers.